 ‘I (NMB) have more money than SHFs to lend to.
 Even if the money I have is not enough, there are partners willing to provide financing to enable us lend’, she said during a panel discussion at the annual SACGOT stakeholder forum in Dar es Salaam Tanzania.

-Typically agricultural produce comes to the market at the same time resulting in oversupply and drastic drop in prices.
+Typically agricultural produce comes to the market at the same time resulting in oversupply and a drastic drop in prices.
 Agricultural produce is highly perishable and farmers are forced to sell immediately.
-Poor state of roads and lack of technologies for storage or value addition means that farmers cannot delay sale to wait for prices to improve.
+The poor state of roads and lack of technologies for storage or value addition means that farmers cannot delay sales to wait for prices to improve.
 When prices crash or become unstable and unpredictable, farmers cannot afford to repay credit.

 Policy issues also contribute to market failure.
-One of the biggest sources of market distortion and uncertainty is importation of produce particularly from countries that are highly subsidized or where cost of production is much lower.
-This is so especially for sugar, maize, wheat and rice.
-This reduces ability of local farmers to profitably and consistently sell their produce and therefore discourages borrowing.
+One of the biggest sources of market distortion and uncertainty is the importation of produce particularly from countries that are highly subsidized or where the cost of production is much lower.
+This is so, especially for sugar, maize, wheat, and rice.
+This reduces the ability of local farmers to profitably and consistently sell their produce and therefore discourages borrowing.

 Lucy Kioko.
 Agriculture Manager AgriFin Accelerate Program, Mercy Corps.

-AgriFin Accelerate is a program implemented by Mercy Corps and supported by the MasterCard Foundation and aims to increase access to digital financial and informational services for one million farmers in Kenya, Tanzania and Zambia over the next six years.
-The program will also works towards increasing the volume and velocity of electronic payments, bundled with information services.
+AgriFin Accelerate is a program implemented by Mercy Corps and supported by the MasterCard Foundation and aims to increase access to digital financial and informational services for one million farmers in Kenya, Tanzania, and Zambia over the next six years.
+The program will also work towards increasing the volume and velocity of electronic payments, bundled with information services.